abusufiyanbelif/bmsssolapur-v2/src/PROJECT_LOG.md

     - `Amount Requested`: The requested help amount.
     - `Amount Given`: Total funds given so far.
     - `Status`: "Pending", "Partial", "Closed".
-    - `Notes`: Details about the need.
+    - `Case Details`: Details about the need (reason for support).
     - `Date Created`: Timestamp when the lead was logged.
     - `Admin Added By`: ID of the admin who entered the lead.
+    - `Verification Document`: URL to an uploaded verification file (PDF, JPG, etc.).
+    - `Verified Status`: "Pending", "Verified", "Rejected".
+    - `Verifiers`: An array of users who have verified the lead.
+    - `Verification Notes`: Comments from the reviewers.
 - **Lead Statuses**: "Pending", "Partial", "Closed".
 - **Permissions**: Only users with "Admin" or "Super Admin" privileges can add or update leads.